 Where is the Finisterre

-There is not a single Finisterre, one in France and one in Spain
+There is no single Finisterre, one in France and one in Spain

 Finisterre is simply where the world ends.

-So I found a Finisterre in Spain on my way to Santiago and one in France, respectively in the far west of Galicia and in the Quimpere region of Brittany.
+So I found a Finisterre in Spain during my Santiago Trail and one in France, respectively in the western end of Galicia and in the Quimpere region of Brittany.

 Finisterre in France